exercism/rust/docs/RESOURCES.md

 * [Stack Overflow](http://stackoverflow.com/questions/tagged/rust) can be used to search for your problem and see if it has been answered already.
 You can also ask and answer questions.
 * The [Rust User Forum](http://users.rust-lang.org) is for general discussion about Rust.
 * [/r/rust](http://www.reddit.com/r/rust/) is the official Rust subreddit.
+* [This Week in Rust](https://this-week-in-rust.org/) keeps you up to date with recent events in the Rust
+Community.
+* [Rust-Learning](https://github.com/ctjhoa/rust-learning) has a bunch of links to blog posts, articles, videos, etc for learning Rust.
+* [Awesome-Rust](https://github.com/rust-unofficial/awesome-rust) has a bunch of helpful links.